Deducteam/lambdapi/CONTRIBUTING.md

 Please check you have GNU awk (gawk) installed or another UTF-8 compatible implementation of the AWK programming language interpreter.

+A git hook can be set up to ensure your code abide these rules before committing by executing `tools/setup_git_hook.sh`.
+Executing the script will make git run `make sanity_check` automatically *before* each commit.

 Type annotations and interface
 ------------------------------